Frequently Asked Questions:

 Q: What do you do to prevent injuries?

-A: We subscribe to a rigorous off season weightlifting schedule for all of our players who are not participating in a Winter or Spring sport.
-While it is optional. we highly recommend that all players be in attendance on the given days and participate by following that day’s workout regimen to ensure peak physical condition during the season (August through November).
+A: We subscribe to a rigorous off-season weightlifting schedule for all of our players who are not participating in a Winter or Spring sport.
+While it is optional, we highly recommend that all players be in attendance on the given days and participate by following that day’s workout regimen to ensure peak physical condition during the season (August through November).
 Carlmont employs Eric Rado (our Varsity Head Coach), as the Strength & Conditioning Coach.
-Coach Rado, as an USA Weight Lifting certified Strength & Conditioning coach, is also a member of our football coaching staff and instructs the players through the technique & movements to ensure proper form and maximum benefit of the exercise.
+Coach Rado, a USA Weight Lifting certified Strength & Conditioning coach, is also a member of our football coaching staff and instructs the players through the technique & movements to ensure proper form and maximum benefit of the exercise.
 In addition, during our in-season practices, the coaching staff puts very high emphasis on proper tackling form to minimize and ideally eliminate, head contact during practice and game plays.
 Finally, our football program minimizes physical contact during our weekly practices, as outlined by CIF mandates, to prevent injuries of all types, in particular concussions.

 Q: What if my player sustains a concussion?
 What is the protocol?

-A: Carlmont takes the players health and safety very seriously with concussions being the most important injury we stay alert for.
+A: Carlmont takes the players health and safety very seriously, with concussions being the most important injury we stay alert for.
 We subscribe to the publicized campaign of “When in Doubt, Sit Them Out”, which promotes the idea of abundance of caution with any suspicion of brain injury (concussion).
-If we witness or suspect for any reason a player may have sustained injury, we immediately pull the player out of the game or practice for immediate evaluation.The Carlmont athletic staff includes a certified trainer who immediately evaluates the player and notifies the parents or guardian of suspicion of injury.
+If we witness or suspect for any reason a player may have sustained injury, we immediately pull the player out of the game or practice for immediate evaluation.
+The Carlmont athletic staff includes a certified trainer who immediately evaluates the player and notifies the parents or guardian of suspicion of injury.
 If it is determined that the player sustained a concussion, he/she is not allowed to participate in practice or games until cleared by licensed medical doctor, in addition to our athletic trainer clearance for full participation and contact.
 The Carlmont school administration is notified as are the students teachers who work closely with the student to ensure proper time is given to heal while not falling too far behind required class assignments.

 Q: What about other injuries?